-There are so many areas where machine learning and artificial intelligence concepts are going to change the world of computing, cognitive technologies as well as the way in which companies conduct their business.
+There are so many areas where machine learning, artificial intelligence concepts and new technologies are going to change the world of computing, cognitive technologies as well as the way in which companies conduct their business.
 One practical way is in the area of video communication.
 Envision a video meeting among remote workers spread all over the globe.
 In the background, video communication software with built-in AI features is:

 - Automatically recording meeting participants

 - Scheduling future meetings

 In the not so distant future, meeting participants will come to completely rely on this AI virtual assistant running discretely in the background.
 Participants will keep track of and serve up meeting details, by way of a simple voice command.

 Although blockchain has recently received some negative press due to wild fluctuations in cryptocurrencies, there are more practical uses for this type of technology.
 Walmart plans to use private blockchain technology to help track their food supplies.
 One practical example -- using blockchain as a tool to track down the source of food-borne illnesses.
 In one recent test of their blockchain system, Walmart was able to identify the farm source for a specific group of mangos within seconds.
 Using their traditional system, it took seven days to identify the same farm.

 5G is rolling out in select cities in the upcoming year.
 Some of the practical ways in which this lightning fast technology will influence the future can be found in industries such as health care, the airline industry and retail.
 By increasing the speed of information delivery, companies hope to see dramatic improvement in their ability to provide better customer service.
 Examples include decreased wait times and increased efficiencies in supply vs demand.